 York College was chartered in 1966 as a senior college of The City University of New York (CUNY).
 The college opened its doors to its first class in September 1967.
-In May 1968, Jamaica Queens was selected as the permanent location of the college.
+In May 1968, Jamaica, Queens was selected as the permanent location of the college.
 In the past, York had temporary facilities in Bayside and Jamaica, Queens.
-The groundbreaking for the permanent campus took place in December 1980, and the College moved to the newly-constructed Academic Core in September 1986.
+The groundbreaking for the permanent campus took place in December 1980, and the College moved to its present site in September 1986.